R365 Payments Service

 Initial Setup

-To prevent any delays with R365 ACH payments, if you have positive pay ACH enabled with your bank, ensure that R365’s company ID (1452758311) has been added to your approved list.
+To prevent any delays with R365 payments, if you have positive pay ACH enabled with your bank, ensure that R365’s company ID (1452758311) has been added to your approved list.

 Payments Process Flow